opsJson/Auto-Contact-Saver/README.md

 # How it works?
 <img src="assets/example.png" alt="drawing"/>

-This extension automatically saves new contacts when you or they send you a message.
-There is no need to leave the conversation window open.
+This extension automatically saves all your contacts.
 You can also easily edit the name of saved contacts.

-When you save, the contact will be immediately in your [Google Contacts](https://contacts.google.com/), and you just have to wait up to 5 minutes for your contacts to be synchronized with your phone.
+When you save, the contact will immediately be in your [Google Contacts](https://contacts.google.com/), and you just have to wait up to 5 minutes for it to be synchronized with your cell phone.

 # Privacy Policy
 **Auto Contact Saver for Whatsapp Web** use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.